General University Reference Utility

 Booking Airfare with Travel onLion, the University’s Online Booking Tool

-As an available option to travelers, the University Department of Purchasing Services provides an online booking tool, “Travel onLion”, which complies with the required standards of OMB 2 CFR 220.
+As an available option to travelers, the University Department of Purchasing Services provides an online booking tool, “Travel onLion”, which complies with the required standards of the Uniform Guidance.
 The use of Travel onLion for air transportation meets the contractual obligation to provide the traveler with lowest available airfare and is accepted by the governmental audit agency.
-Therefore, when flights are booked with Travel onLion, no comparison documentation is required, even if the travel is federally sponsored..
+Therefore, when flights are booked with Travel onLion, no comparison documentation is required, even if the travel is federally sponsored.

 Booking Airfare With External Travel Sources